iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

+:information_source: The purpose of this page is to help you determine whether or not you need this asset.
+If, after reading everything, you're still not sure if this asset is for you, feel free to send me a message with your questions or feature requests

 ## What Is The Master Server Framework

 It's a framework that helps you write back-end servers for your games, with ease, **within unity**, without having to worry about third-party services.
 It contains boilerplate code for user authentication, dynamic / automatically synchronized player profiles, and highly scalable game servers (rooms) architecture.